-- Go to the Invoices & Taxation tab on the Customer page.

-- Select Fixed VAT Rate.

-- Choose No in the Exempt From Tax field.

-- Specify the required tax percentage.

-- Select the above-created template in the Invoice Template field.
+- On the Customer panel select Finances and then go to the Invoices and Taxation panel. - Click Invoicing configuration and select the above-created template in the Regular invoice template field. - Click Taxation and select Fixed VAT Rate from the Taxation plugin list. - Choose No in the Exempt From Tax field. - Specify the required tax percentage.